 They are easy to plant too, for each herb simply fill your pot with compost, sprinkle a dozen or so seeds across the surface then lightly cover with more compost then cover with cling film until your seedlings emerge.
 Once mature, pick leaves regularly, which helps to create bushier plants.

 Some herbs are also winter hardy and can be grown outside such as mint, parsley and rosemary.
-Treat them by planting in our frost proof and hard wearing Kitchen Herb Planter and keep them in a sheltered position until spring.
+Treat them by planting in our frost proof and hard wearing Tiered Herb Planter and keep them in a sheltered position until spring.

 Leafy salad greens